-In only a few days, Verb Energy has already donated more than 30,000 bars to healthcare workers on the front lines around the country.
+Verb Energy has already donated more than 500,000 bars to more than 15,000 healthcare workers on the front lines in all 50 states.
+For every 2 Verb Bars sold, the Verb team is sending 1 Verb Bar to healthcare workers for the entire month of April.
 ShipBob is donating $1 for every Verb Energy order.

 If you’d like to help out, you can text the Verb line at 415-915-8372 to order Donation Pouches at the standard Flex price, and they’ll make sure they get to the people working tirelessly to help those in need.

 They have received an unbelievable number of stories from brave nurses, doctors, and others.
 Here are a few: